5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 11.4 to 12.5  | OFF/ON |ON              | NO        | YES / YES              | NO / YES
 10.15 to 11.3 | OFF/ON |ON              | YES       | NO / NO                | **YES / YES**

-If you still can't access the Internet after changing settings, delete the following preferences followed by a reboot:
+If you can't access the Internet after applying the settings, remove the following files via Terminal and reboot:

+- `sudo rm /Library/Preferences/SystemConfiguration/NetworkInterfaces.plist`
+- `sudo rm /Library/Preferences/SystemConfiguration/preferences.plist`

+If this doesn't fix it, delete the following preferences followed by a reboot:

 - `/Library/Preferences/com.apple.networkextension.necp.plist`
 - `/Library/Preferences/com.apple.networkextension.plist`